towshif/towshif.github.io/docs/04.Organizing-Reporting/markdown.md

 }
 ```

-you will need the extension installed and update mkdocs.yml
+* For `material-docs` theme with mkdocs you will need the extension installed and update mkdocs.yml

         pip install pygments

     To enable CodeHilite, add the following lines to your mkdocs.yml:

         markdown_extensions:
         - codehilite

+* For default mkdocs theme `readthedocs` which has inbuilt syntax highlighting, please include `highlightjs` on the mkdocs.yml

+        theme:
+            name: readthedocs
+            highlightjs: true

 ## Adding Latex Support